tc39/proposal-ses/README.md

        names to fresh objects whose `[[Prototype]]`s are the corresponding objects from the proto-SES realm.
 It returns that fresh global object.

+     The total cost of a new SES realm is three objects: the `freshGlobal` and the `eval` function and `Function` constructor specific to it.

   1. The evaluators of the proto-SES realm evaluate code in the global scope of the proto-SES realm, using the proto-SES realm's frozen